zamiur/cloverwsl/readme.md

 ### Included Scripts

-`make_cloveros_distro.sh` - Makes the root filesystem tarball of CloverOS, ready for deployment as an out-of-the-box Gentoo image (stage4) with binhost
+`make_cloveros_distro.sh` - Makes the root filesystem tarball of CloverOS.
+This will be the equivalent of a stage3 Gentoo image

+`setup.sh` - The script that runs upon startup of the WSL instance once only and finishes setting up everything including programs, wallpapers, Portage configuration and everything else equivalent to a minimal installation of CloverOS

 `clean.sh` - Clean up and remove output left by the scripts.

-`build.bat` - makes the "distro launcher" appx.
+`build.bat` - makes the "distro launcher" appx. *TODO: Make it work on Visual Studio 2019*

 ### Instructions